Why is this medication prescribed?

 How should this medicine be used?

-Shake the liquid well before each use.
+Shake the oral suspension well before each use.

 What special precautions should I follow?